Terms and Conditions

 11.4 Claims of US authorities

 If the Customer transfers money abroad, information may be passed on to the US authorities.
-The global electronic messaging service for financial companies, SWIFT, has, among other things, been required to continuously disclose information if the US authorities suspect financing crime or terrorism under the US law.
+The global electronic messaging service for financial companies, SWIFT, has, among other things, been required to continuously disclose information if the US authorities suspects financing of crime or terrorism under the US law.

 November First is liable for damages concerned with the late or incomplete delivery of obligations if due to negligence.